 Tools reference

-The Extentos MCP server exposes 18 deterministic tools across 7 categories — discovery, generation, guidance, validation, simulation, production, and documentation.
+The Extentos MCP server exposes a tight set of deterministic tools across 7 categories — discovery + SDK reference, generation, guidance, validation, simulation, production, and search.
 Per-tool reference covering input parameters, response shapes, when to call each tool, and worked examples.
 Verified from the actual tool definitions and handler implementations in @extentos/mcp-server.

-The MCP server exposes 18 deterministic tools an AI agent calls to operate Extentos.
+The MCP server exposes a deterministic tool surface an AI agent calls to operate Extentos.
 Each tool is a typed primitive — clear input schema, predictable response shape, no hidden state.
 The agent composes them itself; there's no planning tool.

 Tools are organized by purpose: